yext/search-headless-react/README.md

 ## Development

-First, run `npm install`, and then `npm install-sample-app` to set up the testing app.
+First, run `npm install`, and then `npm run install-sample-app` to set up the testing app.

 Then, run `npm start` to kick off the development server.
 Finally, run `npm run watch` (in a separate terminal) to rebuild the react bindings layer whenever source code changes are mode.